The Bookshop (film): Plot

-Florence's business does well enough for her to need help in the shop from Christine, the young daughter of a neighbour.
-Christine is very effective, even though she says that she does not much like reading.
-Their best customer is the wealthy bookish recluse Edmund Brundish, who begins to have feelings for Florence as she introduces him to new authors, especially Ray Bradbury.
+Local fisherman Mr Raven sends along a boy scout troop to help install bookshelves.
+He suggests to Florence that, if the business does well enough for her to need help, she should consider employing Christine, the young daughter of a neighbour.
+Christine proves very effective, even though she says she does not much like reading.

+Florence's best customer is the wealthy bookish recluse Edmund Brundish, who begins to have feelings for Florence as she introduces him to new authors, including Ray Bradbury.
 Learning of the threats to Florence's business, he emerges from his seclusion, visits Mrs Gamart, and adamantly tells her to desist.
 The effort involved in doing so is too much for him, and he collapses and dies.

 Mrs Gamart's nephew, a member of Parliament, sponsors a bill that empowers local councils to buy any historic building that has been left unused for five years.
 The bill is passed, the Old House is compulsorily purchased, and Florence is evicted without compensation.
 Defeated, she departs from the town by ferry, and is waved off from the quayside by Christine.
-As the boat draws away she realises that Christine has set the Old House alight with a paraffin heater.
+As the boat draws away, she realises that Christine has set the Old House alight with a paraffin heater.

-The scene switches to the present day and it becomes clear that the narrator is the adult Christine, who now runs her own bookshop.
+The scene switches to the present day and it becomes clear that the voice-over narrator is the adult Christine, who now runs her own bookshop.